fullstack-development/web3-roadmap/blockchain/ethereum.md

 * Is it possible to call the function of another smart contract from within a smart contract function?
 * Is it possible to call a smart contract function using a delayed timer?
 Can the contract return funds to the user automatically without calling functions if the transaction was violated?
 * Who pays the fee for calling the smart contract method?
 How is this commission calculated?
 What is Gas Price and Gas Limit?
+* Is it possible to speed up a transaction?
 * What happens if the commission is not enough to perform the function of a smart contract?
 * How does the essence of a wallet differ from the essence of a contract in the Ethereum network?
 * Why call a transaction without a recipient?